NoahNg/jepnets/README.md

+Made for a local NZ business.
+This is currently hosted on https://www.jepnets.co.nz/

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.